Dedicated vs Shared IPs: Which Should You Choose for Better Deliverability

 The key here is to get a dedicated IP with an email service provider that has a perfect reputation and to not hesitate to ask questions about other senders “near” you and their sending history.

 Is it enough to have a single dedicated IP?

 If you have multiple different kinds of email programs, some are riskier, others are less, get several dedicated IP addresses.
 At a minimum, it is recommended that you split your transactional and marketing mail streams into two separate IPs.
 If you are a beginner and don’t have a very complicated email program, start with one IP.

 If you are a large sender, estimate the max volume of emails you send per hour and consider the hourly limits per IP imposed by your email service provider.
 Thus, you’ll know how many IPs are required to fulfill your needs.

 2. Warming Up the New IP Address: Helps Build Your Sender Reputation.

-Sender reputation determines how the receivers treat you and your emails.
+Sender reputation is a reputation of your IP.
+It helps receiving servers decide whether you are a spammer or not; it determines how the receivers treat you and your emails.

 Sender reputation controls access to the Inbox: